It’s normal for parents, particularly first-time parents with a newborn, to feel parenting anxiety and stress.

 From a preschooler who doesn’t want to sleep at night to a toddler who doesn’t want to be potty trained.

-While these are typical parenting issues that vast numbers of us face at one time or another, the anxiety usually comes when a parent starts to feel that the issue can’t be solved.
+While these are typical parenting issues that vast numbers of us face at one time or another, legacy healing miami says that the anxiety usually comes when a parent starts to feel that the issue can’t be solved.